-Silly Jilly started clowning by taking a clowning class through Florissant Valley Community College Continuing Education Department.
-So you may want to call a community college continuing education department and ask if they offer a class in clowning, or you could wait until you receive the class schedule in the mail.
+Silly Jilly started clowning by taking a clowning class through Florissant Valley Community College Continuing Education Department in 1994.
+So you may want to call a community college continuing education department and ask if they offer a class in clowning, or wait until you receive the class schedule in the mail.

 You may want to join of one of the local or international clown clubs:

 By joining one of these international clubs you will receive the club magazine every other month.
 In addition to telling you all about clowning, these magazines also advertise clown conventions where you will learn a lot about clowning.

 This scenario will take about:

 · One hour if seven or less kids